TGOLiam/TGOLiam/README.md

 ### About
 - Software Engineering student, FEU Institute of Technology
 - Focus: systems programming, concurrency, distributed systems & networking
-- I think in on how things actually work
 - Background in x86-32 assembly, bare-metal embedded programming, and OS internals programming

 ### Currently